Red Lodge Clay Center Long-Term Resident 2016-18, Short-Term Resident 2022

 Matt was born in Carbondale, Illinois and grew up in Southern Indiana.
 Matt earned a BFA in Ceramics and Art History from Indiana University in 2007.
 During his undergraduate studies, Matt spent significant time in China where he studied the history and technology of Chinese porcelain.
 Between 2007-2009 Matt taught English and worked in a small clay studio in Seoul, South Korea.

 Before attending Graduate school in Utah, he spent two years as a resident artist at the Armory Art Center in West Palm Beach, Florida.
-In 2016, Matt received his MFA in Ceramics at Utah State University.
-He is currently a long term resident at The Red Lodge Clay Center in Red Lodge, Montana where he continues to research the intersection of ceramics, geology, and material science.
+In 2016, Matt received his MFA in Ceramics from Utah State University.
+He worked as a long-term resident at the Red Lodge Clay Center in Red Lodge, Montana, between 2016-2018.
+Matt now lives in Sitka, Alaska, where he maintains a home studio, teaches as an adjunct professor for University of Alaska, and continues to research the intersection of ceramics, geology, and material science.